 The conclusion given the above logic would thus be that this young woman met an untimely death, probably after a night at the “ballroom” in her fabled Flapper dress, and thus, when seen today as an apparition, reassumes that form.

 That is, of course, speculation and one’s gut instinct when considering the nature of the sightings.
 Yet by sifting through the handful of documented eyewitness accounts of the Flapper Ghost, another story quickly emerges.

 Our Best Bet

-In this case, Taylor places her possible point of origin as a Melody Mill regular that eventually “died of peritonitis, the result of a bust appendix.”
-The same girl, as legend has it, was buried at Jewish Waldheim, which then brings the point of origin full-circle.
+In this case, Taylor places her possible point of origin as a Melody Mill regular that eventually “died of peritonitis, the result of a burst appendix.”
+As legend has it, the same girl was buried at Jewish Waldheim, which then brings the point of origin full circle.

-Under this account, our fabled flapper in the fantastical lead of this article was actually driving off to the safety of her home until at last, a medical malady claimed her.
+Under this account, our fabled flapper in the fantastical lead of this article was actually driving off to the safety of her home until, at last, a medical malady claimed her.
 In the end, if this is her accepted point of origin, we can only assume her restless spirit returns to spend time with the living in a place she was happiest.
-(That is a comforting idea that goes cross-current in view of your usual horror ghost story.)
+(That is a comforting idea that goes cross-current given your usual horror ghost story.)

 During the Century of Progress in 1933, she was again active at the ballroom in much the manner explained above.
 One account relayed by Taylor even places a young man back at the caretaker’s house the day after his initial encounter with the mysterious woman.